 …/…

-NOTE 3—In State 1 and State 2, the IRM MAC address is recommended to be used only in authentication and (re)association frames.
-To ensure good STA privacy, a non-AP STA is recommended to change its IRM MAC Address in every 4-way handshake each a.
+NOTE 32—In State 1 and State 2, the IRM MAC address is recommended to be used only in authentication and (re)association frames, respectively.
+To ensure good STA privacy, a non-AP STA is recommended to change its IRM MAC Address in every 4-way handshake each association or PASN preassociation.

 Hence, it is proposed that CID 65 is